 Spiced Roasted Carrots With Sumac Whipped Feta

-A simple and incredibly tasty appetizer, snack or side: These Moroccan Spiced roasted carrots with warm spices combine the sweetness of roasted carrots and honey along with salty feta, tangy sumac and lemon juice, crunchy pistachios and antioxidant packed sweet-tart pomegranate arils.
+A simple and incredibly tasty appetizer, snack or side.
+Spicy sweet carrots over a bed of creamy whipped feta.
+These Moroccan Spiced roasted carrots with warm spices combine the sweetness of roasted carrots and honey along with salty feta, tangy sumac and lemon juice, crunchy pistachios and antioxidant packed sweet-tart pomegranate arils.
 Carrots get even sweeter when they are roasted because their abundant natural sugars concentrate and caramelize.
 The honey adds to this sweetness and adding the aromatic spices enhances their flavor even more.
 Using multicolored carrots always make this an even more beautiful dish but feel free to use any carrots you have on hand even baby carrots.
 These pair well with chicken or fish or lamb but also a great addition to any vegetarian meal.

 What is Sumac?

 Sumac is made from drying the berries of a certain variety of the plant and grinding them into a fine powder.
 It is beautifully bright red and mouth-puckeringly tangy.
 In this particular recipe, it is used as a seasoning to brighten up the natural sweetness of roasted carrots.
 If you do not have access to sumac powder, you can substitute more lemon juice and zest instead, although it will not have quite the same flavor.
-I love sumac sprinkled over my Mediterranean dips and spreads and also my fried sunny side up eggs and it’s also delicious In my Sheet Pan Sumac Spiced Chicken With Plums.
+I love sumac sprinkled over my Mediterranean dips and spreads and also my fried sunny side up eggs and it’s also delicious in my Sheet Pan Sumac Spiced Chicken With Plums.
+Let’s breakdown the rest of the recipe ingredients.

 How to Make Whipped Feta